bmezaris/RetargetVid/README.md

 The software was implemented in C# and the source code is available in the *annotator_software* folder of this repository.

 ## Evaluation Software
-To evalaute the results of your method with the respect to the ground truth annotations of the **RetargetVid** dataset download the evaluation software and the annotations folder.
-Then, create a new sub-folder in the *results* folder.
-For each of the 200 videos of the dataset, create a text file following the naming convension *$video_id$-$target_aspect ratio$.txt*, where *$video_id$* is the original video filename and $target_aspect ratio$ is the target aspect ratio (i.e. "1-3" or "3-1").
+To evaluate the results of your method with respect to the ground truth annotations of the **RetargetVid** dataset, download the evaluation software folder and the annotations.
+Then, create a new sub-folder in the *results* folder, in which a text file for each of the 200 videos of the dataset must be created.
+The files must follow the naming convension *$video_id$-$target_aspect ratio$.txt*, where *$video_id$* is the original video filename and $target_aspect ratio$ is the target aspect ratio (i.e. "1-3" or "3-1").
 Each line of this text file must have the crop window (top, left, bottom, right) coordinates.
-Finally, run the *retargetvid_eval.py* python script giving as a command line argument the path to the top-level folder of the annotation files.
-The evaluation results for every sub-folder in the *results* folder will be displayed, additionally warning you if there were any errors in the process or any incomplete annotations were found.
+Finally, run the *retargetvid_eval.py* python script giving the path to the top-level folder of the annotation files as the first command line argument.
+The evaluation results for every sub-folder in the *results* folder will be displayed, warning you if there were any errors in the process or any incomplete annotations were found.

-The evaluation results are calculated as the similarity in terms of the mean of the Intersection over Union (IoU) scores of all crop windows between each run (i.e. sub-folder in the *results* folder) and the dataset's crop windows.
+The evaluation results are calculated as the mean similarity of all crop windows between contained in a sub-folder in the *results* folder and the dataset's crop windows.
+The similarity is calculated in terms of the Intersection over Union (IoU) scores.

 In the *results* folder we include two sub-folders:
 * *smarcrop* with the results of our method, and
-* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method
+* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method, for you to quickly reproduce the results that can be found in our paper (see the first citation in Citations section).

 The software was implemented in Python 3 and the source code is available in the *evaluation_software* folder of this repository.

 ## Method
 We argue that cropping methods are more suitable for video aspect ratio transformation when the minimization of semantic distortions is a prerequisite.
+Therefore, we present a new, rather simple, yet fast and well-performing, video cropping method, which selects the main focus out of the multiple possible salient regions of the video by introducing a new filtering-through-clustering processing step.
 For our method, we utilize visual saliency to find the image regions of attention, and we employ a filtering-through-clustering technique to select the main region of focus.
-Therefore, we present a new, rather simple, yet fast and well-performing, video cropping method, which selects the main focus out of the multiple possible salient regions of the video by introducing a new filtering-through-clustering processing step.
+For more detailes of on the method, see the first citation in Citations section.

-Our method is implemented in Python 3 and the source is available in the *smartcrop* folder of this repository.
+Our method is implemented in Python 3 and the source code is available in the *smartcrop* folder of this repository.

 ## Prerequisities
 To run our SmartCrop method you will need Python 3.
 You must also wave installed the following packages (in parenthesis are the recommended packages version to install):